openbabel/documentation/Command-line_tools/babel.rst

     Translate computational chemistry modeling keywords.
 See
     the computational chemistry formats (:ref:`Computational chemistry`),
     for example :ref:`GAMESS_Input` and :ref:`Gaussian_98_or_03_Input`.
+-l <#>
+    For multiple entry input, stop import with molecule # as the last entry
+--largest <#N descriptor>
+    Only convert the N molecules which have the largest values of the specified descriptor.
+Preceding the descriptor by ``~`` inverts this filter.
 -m
     Produce multiple output files, to allow: